Program: B.A., Political Science

 Sierra Hall (SH) 210

-- A knowledge of Western and non-Western political systems, processes, values and patterns of interaction among these systems.
+- Demonstrate knowledge and theories relevant to global politics and policies.
+This includes knowledge of Western and non-Western political systems, the role of state and nonstate actors, processes, values and models of politics and patterns of interaction among them.

-- An understanding of the political institutions through which public plans are formulated and implemented.
+- Demonstrate an understanding and knowledge of policy issues and the political institutions through which public policies are formulated, modified, and implemented in national, state, or urban contexts.

 Transfer Road Maps